Granada Lemonade – An Albaicin tradition

-Earlier this Summer I was handed a wine glass with a refreshing spritzer style drink.
-Like a fruit punch with apple in it.
+This Summer I was handed a glass of Albaicin lemonade.
+A refreshing spritzer style drink, like a fruit punch with apple in it.
 I thought it was a lovely drink for summer but didn´t think to ask anything more about it.
-I was later told by out host in the restaurant that what I was drinking was called ´Limonada Granadina´ Of course as it was related to Granada (and I hadn´t seen it before) I had to find out more.

 After some investigation and another glass of this fruity summer drink, I discovered that this recipe is from the Albaicin quarter of Granada.
 Made of white wine, lemons and apple.
 It turns out that this drink has been prepared for many summers in Granada, actually since 1967 .
 Here´s some information (in Spanish) about this Refrigerios en Sabados veraniegos